nitinnat/Algorithms/README.md

-# Analysis-of-Algorithms-CSE531
+# Analysis-of-Algorithms
-Contains code pertaining to the course Analysis of Algorithms (CSE531) at Uni at Buffalo.
+Contains code pertaining to the Leetcode solutions.